South Africa Garden Route Motorcycle Tour

 Tell me about motorcycle rental

 Riders must be age 25 years and older, with a valid, full motorcycle licence.
-We work with the local motorcycle rental agency, Motorrad Executive Rentals based in Cape Town, who are BMW Approved.
+We work with a local motorcycle rental agency based in Cape Town.
 We act as an agent for them and your contract for the motorcycle rental is with them and not with us (you can request a copy of the contract from us in advance).
 Your rental fee includes:

 • All motorcycle rentals include side panniers at no extra charge.